lassetotl/Thesis_CMR_IEMR/src/ReadMe.md

 ### `combodata_ellipse_3d.py`
 Input a combodata stack covering a LV to quality check the segmentation and order of the slices, and produce plots that visualize regional variation between slices.

+#### Misc
+Scripts not named above were not used to produce results for the thesis, but useful during the development of the source code.